kushaldsouza/react.container/README.md

 #### config {object}

 >**NOTE:** The most important property, object CSS styles that will be rendered into an inline style attribute when the Component is rendered.
 Any CSS style can be set in config.
+By default a container is 'naked', so feel free to style it at will.

 ```js
 const configObj = {